hashicorp/consul/website/source/intro/index.html.markdown

 ## Next Steps

-See the page on [how Consul compares to other software](/intro/vs/index.html) to see just how it fits into your existing infrastructure.
+See the page on [how Consul compares to other software](/intro/vs/index.html) to see how it fits into your existing infrastructure.
 Or continue onwards with the [getting started guide](/intro/getting-started/install.html) to get Consul up and running and see how it works.